-The NEPA Assignment Program allows a State to assume FHWA's environmental responsibilities for review, consultation, and compliance for highway projects.
+The NEPA Assignment Program allows a State to assume FHWA's responsibilities for environmental review, consultation, and compliance for highway projects.
 This program is codified at 23 U.S.C.
 327. When a State assumes these Federal responsibilities for NEPA project decisionmaking, the State becomes solely responsible and solely liable for carrying out these obligations in lieu of and without further NEPA-related approval by FHWA.

-The FHWA assigned responsibility for making project NEPA approvals and other related environmental decisions for highway projects to DOT&PF.
+The FHWA assigned responsibility for making project NEPA approvals and other related environmental decisions for highway projects to DOT&PF through an MOU on November 13, 2017.
 The MOU documents these responsibilities.
 Examples of responsibilities DOT&PF has assumed in addition to NEPA include Section 7 consultation under the Endangered Species Act and consultation under Section 106 of the National Historic Preservation Act.

 This is the third of four required annual audits pursuant to 23 U.S.C.

 327(g) and Part 11 of the MOU.
-The FHWA uses audits as the primary mechanism to oversee DOT&PF's compliance with the MOU and the NEPA Assignment Program requirements.
+FHWA uses audits as the primary mechanism to oversee DOT&PF's compliance with the MOU and the NEPA Assignment Program requirements.
 This includes ensuring compliance with applicable Federal laws and policies, evaluating DOT&PF's progress toward achieving the performance measures identified in Section 10.2 of the MOU, and collecting information needed for the Secretary's annual report to Congress.
-The FHWA must present its audit results in a report and make it available for public comment in the Federal Register.
+FHWA must present its audit results in a report and make it available for public comment in the Federal Register.

-The audit team included NEPA subject matter experts from FHWA Alaska Division Office, the Chief Counsel's Office, the Resource Center, and Headquarters Office of Project Development & Environmental Review and Infrastructure.
+The audit team included NEPA subject matter experts from the FHWA Alaska Division Office, the Chief Counsel's Office, the Resource Center, and the Headquarters Offices of Project Development & Environmental Review and Infrastructure.